Cécilia Attias: Background

 Her mother's half-brothers and half-sisters, as well as their descendants, belong to a family of Antwerp nobility: the Le Grelle family.
 Her maternal grandmother, Rosalie de Sweert (1901–1982), married Count Adelin Le Grelle in 1921 in Valencia, Spain.
 From this union two children were born, Count Richard Le Grelle (1921) and Countess Marie-Antoinette, who had four children with the Canadian ambassador Keith MacLellan.

-Born with a heart defect, she suffered from cardiac problems which hampered her growth.
-She underwent open cardiac surgery when she was 13, and she made up quickly for her growth delay.
-She stands 1.78 m (5' 10") tall.

 She studied piano (first prize in piano at Conservatoire), and obtained a baccalauréat B, after studying for 13 years in a French religious institution, Sœurs de Lübeck.
 She enrolled at Panthéon-Assas University for law studies but abandoned them and went on to become a parliamentary assistant to René Touzet.
 She also was a fitting model for Schiaparelli, the French fashion house, and worked for a public-relations company.

 Political life

 When her husband was a minister, Cécilia Sarkozy had an office next to his, serving as his close adviser.
 In 2002, she was appointed to the Office of the Ministry of the Interior.
 In 2005 she was appointed Chief-of-Staff for the UMP Party.

-Cécilia Sarkozy visited Libya twice in July 2007 to visit Muammar al-Gaddafi and helped in securing the release of five Bulgarian nurses and one Palestinian doctor who had all spent years on Libya's death row after allegedly being tortured into confessing to infecting Libyan babies with the HIV virus.
+Cécilia Sarkozy visited Libya twice in July 2007 to meet Muammar al-Gaddafi and helped in securing the release of five Bulgarian nurses and one Palestinian doctor who had all spent years on Libya's death row after allegedly being tortured into confessing to deliberately infecting Libyan babies with HIV.
 The French left asked for Cécilia Sarkozy to be heard by the Parliamentary Commission expected to be created in October 2007 concerning the terms of the release of the six, as she had played an "important role" in their liberation according to Pierre Moscovici (PS).
 The release process is described in the book Notes from Hell from the perspective of one of the medics, Valya Cherveniashka.